PostHog/posthog.com/contents/handbook/engineering/async-migrations.md

 showTitle: true
 ---

-> **Note:** Async migrations are currently a work in progress under the name of "special migrations".

 ## What are async migrations?

-Async migrations (AKA big/special migrations) are migrations that do not run synchronously on an update to a PostHog instance.
+Async migrations (AKA big/special migrations) are _data migrations_ that do not run synchronously on an update to a PostHog instance.
 Rather, they execute on the background of a running PostHog instance, and should be completed within a range of PostHog versions.

 ## Why are async migrations necessary?